leonardocintra/ibiraci-news/README.md

 ### Usage

-    - :open_file_folder: Add, update and remove articles
+    - Add, update and remove articles
-    - :camera: Articles supports images
+    - Articles supports images
-    - :link: RSS Feed
+    - RSS Feed
-    - :loudspeaker: Users can comment on articles :speaking_head_in_silhouette:
+    - Users can comment on articles :speaking_head_in_silhouette: